gadhalekshmip/Depression_Detection/README.md

 # Depression Detection
-This project focuses on the detection of depression by leveraging sentiment analysis using Naive Bayes and face recognition using Mediapipe.
+This project focuses on the detection of depression by  using Naive Bayes and face recognition using Mediapipe.
 The model analyzes textual responses from individuals to the PHQ-9 questionnaire, a commonly used diagnostic tool for depression.
 By combining sentiment analysis and facial feature analysis, our model provides a robust and accurate method for detecting signs of depression.

 ## You can install the required packages using the following command: